lolixi/lolixi/README.md

 - 👋 Hi, I’m @yun
 - 👀 I’m interested in Blue Team, SOC and currently I am an IT GRC Intern
-- 🌱 I’m currently learning python, business continuity plan, soc
+- 🌱 I’m currently learning python, business continuity management, soc
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me, my linkedin: https://www.linkedin.com/in/yunitatri